asvd/viewport/README.md

 - `viewportTopLocation` - vertical scrolling position of the viewport relatively to the section.
 If the section is currently visible in the viewport, the number is between 0 (section start) and 1 (section end).
-Value < 0 means that section is above the viewport; value > 1 means that the section is below the area displayed in the viewport.
+Value < 0 means that section is below the viewport; value > 1 means that the section is above the area displayed in the viewport.
 The `viewportTopLocation` property designates a progress of the viewport scrolling through the section.
+Since a viewport is not a point, the `viewportTopLocation` property actually designates a position of a special point within a viewport somwhere between the viewport top and bottom edeges.
+The point moves from top to bottom of the viewport as long as the viewport is scrolled.

 - `viewportTopStart` - a number designating the current location of the top edge of the viewport relatively to the section.
 Value has